-The berries of the Brazilian pepper tree are known as 'pink pepper'.
-The taste is subtly sweet, rather than sharp, although the berries contain carvacrol, which is also found in herbs such as savory, thyme and oregano.
+The berries of the Brazilian pepper tree are known as "pink pepper."
+The flavor is subtly sweet rather than sharp, although the berries contain carvacrol, which is also found in herbs like savory, thyme, and oregano.
 Our pepper is a fragile, freeze-dried berry.

-This pink fruit is called 'pink pepper', but it is not a pepper, at most a pseudo pepper, and the berry is botanically not a berry but a seed pod.
-The plant/tree is not part of the pepper family (Piperaceae), but of the smoke tree family, a perhaps less well-known family, but with well-known plant species such as the cashew (nut), the pistachio (nut), sumac (herb), mango and the Greek mastic.
+We call this pink fruit "pink pepper," but it's not a pepper, at most a pseudopepper, and the berry is botanically not a berry but a seed pod.
+The plant/tree is not part of the pepper family (Piperaceae), but of the smoke tree family, a perhaps less familiar family, but one that includes well-known plant species such as the cashew (nut), pistachio (nut), sumac (spice), mango, and Greek mastic.

-The Brazilian pepper tree (Schinus terebinthifolia Raddi) is originally from South America, as is the Peruvian pepper tree (Schinus molle).
-Both are used as a spice.
+The Brazilian pepper tree (Schinus terebinthifolia Raddi) is native to South America, as is the Peruvian pepper tree (Schinus molle).
+Both are used as spices.

-The dried pink peppers come mainly from the islands of Madagascar, Réunion and Mauritius, off the African east coast, including ours.
-They were 'discovered' by the French kitchen and planted on the islands at the beginning of the nineteenth century.
-For a few years now, the pink berry has also been produced (again) in Brazil.
+Dried pink peppers, however, come primarily from the islands of Madagascar, Réunion, and Mauritius, off the east coast of Africa, including ours.
+They were "discovered" by French cuisine and planted on the islands in the early nineteenth century.
+In recent years, pink peppers have also been produced (again) in Brazil.

-Pink berries are either 'air dried', which gives them a wrinkled appearance like black pepper, or they are freeze dried.
-Freeze drying preserves the smooth shape of the berry, and better preserves the subtle flavour palette and colour.
+Pink berries are either air-dried, which gives them a wrinkled appearance similar to black pepper, or freeze-dried.
+Freeze-drying preserves the berry's smooth shape and better preserves its subtle flavor and color.

 Smell and taste

-Compared to black pepper, pink pepper is hardly spicy.
-The sharpness comes from the phenol carvacrol, an antioxidant that is found in much larger quantities in herbs such as savory, thyme and oregano, in addition to pink pepper.
-In the berries you can clearly taste juniper berries (also somewhat sweet), which is why the berries are also called red juniper berries.
+Compared to black pepper, pink pepper is hardly spicy at all.
+Its sharpness comes from the phenol carvacrol, an antioxidant found in much larger quantities in herbs like savory, thyme, and oregano, in addition to pink pepper.
+The berries have a distinct juniper flavor (also somewhat sweet), which is why they are also called red juniper berries.

 Brazilian pink pepper contains the monoterpenes

-• α- and β-pinene, woody pine scent, as in cumin, pine cone, juniper and hemp
+- α- and β-pinene, woody pine scent, as in cumin, pine cone, juniper berry and hemp

-• para-cimene, woody and fresh citrusy as in cumin, thyme, savory and marjoram, and
+- para-cimene, woody and fresh citrus-like as in cumin, thyme, savory and marjoram, and

 Usage

-Also try pink peppercorns with fruits : peach, orange, melon, mango or papaya.
-And chocolate, in French tartines (mango) and bread, and even in desserts, such as drizzling some over pêches melba sprinkle or process into peach marmalade.
+Also try pink pepper with fruits: peach, orange, melon, mango or papaya.
+And chocolate, in French tartines (mango) and bread, and even in desserts, such as sprinkling some over peach melba sprinkle or incorporate into peach marmalade.

 Features: